Ritushbhatt/CLUSTERING_MINI_PROJECT/README.md

-# CLUSTERING_MINI_PROJECT for Springboard DSC.Various Clustering techniques used along with data wrangling anf visualization.
+# CLUSTERING_MINI_PROJECT Various Clustering techniques used along with data wrangling and visualization.